 Once the meat is lightly browned, stir through the hoisin, oyster sauce, fish sauce and bean sprouts.

-Serve with fresh lime on the side to squeeze over.
+Serve with fresh lime and chilli on the side to squeeze over.

 If you enjoyed this recipe, don’t forget to rate and review it or share on social media! ⭐️⭐️⭐️⭐️⭐️